 I worked a little on breathing exercises the other day; my psychologist recommended I try a breathing exercise app.
-I found I had already downloaded one 1 so I gave it a try.
+I found I had already downloaded one ((There was an article in the Washington Post recently about a mood-tracking app made by the Department of Defense for soldiers with PTSD, and this breathing exercise app was mentioned in the article and programmed by the same group.)) so I gave it a try.
 I wasn’t stressed when I tried the app, and felt about the same afterwards, but my psychologist said that it was good to practice just to get used to how to breathe this way.

 I mentioned to her how at first I was thinking that I wouldn’t have anything to talk about and how I felt down while creating my post last night, so we spent today talking about ways I react to social anxiety.
 It’s funny, I wouldn’t have thought that I have social anxiety (the term makes me think of someone who can’t cope with/around crowds), but hearing it used in the context of me having trouble engaging in conversation or meeting people or putting myself into those types of situations makes sense.
 I always felt like I was imposing on people when I’d try to cold start a conversation with them in public.
 I’d often hear about women being catcalled or harassed I absolutely didn’t want to come across that way when asking someone out.
 When I’d start some conversation, I’d invariably end up walking through the entire conversation in my head beforehand.
 Once the interaction was over, I’d also end up replaying it in my head and overanalyzing what I said and their reactions.